How to Dissolve an LLC: Everything You Need to Know

-If you have a board of directors for your Limited Liability Company, the Articles of Organization usually require a vote by the board to dissolve the LLC. if the LLC does not have a board of directors, the principal members named in the Articles of Organization may hold a vote or follow the rules set forth in the LLC's bylaws to begin dissolution.
+If you have a board of directors for your Limited Liability Company, the Articles of Organization usually require a vote by the board to dissolve the LLC. if the LLC does not have a board of directors, the principal members named in the Articles of Organization may hold a vote or follow the rules outlined in the LLC's bylaws to begin dissolution.

-Some LLC require votes representing bulk of shares, and some necessitate unanimous consent, depending on state law and the requirements of any operating agreement that might be in effect.
+Some LLCs require votes representing the bulk of shares, and some necessitate unanimous consent, depending on state law and the requirements of any operating agreement that might be in effect.
 Before dissolving a LLC, get tax and legal advice.
 One of the first things you need to check on is your Buy-Sell Agreement which sets out the rules for Limited Liability Companies when they dissolve or when an LLC member chooses to move on.
 Buy-Sell might have pertinent information for this process but if it doesn't you might consider making one before dissolving in earnest.